dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

 [here](/code/arduino/line-follower/line-follower-1.fzz).
 Sorry about the crappy diagram, but I just suck at it.

-Most important part of the robot are the reflection sensors. two sensors track black area to the sides one sensor tracks white line in the middle.
+Two sensors track the black area to the sides, one sensor tracks the white line in the middle.
 Each sensor has 3 pins on them, VIN GROUND and OUT.
-VIN and GROUND are connected to VIN and GROUND on the arduino.
-OUT goes to digital pins on the arduino.
-For this project we used, pins 5 to 7.
+VIN and GROUND goes to +5V and GROUND, OUT goes to digital pin.
+For this project we used, digital pins 5 through 7.

  - Sensor on the left is connected to digital pin 5
  - Sensor in the middle is connected to digital pin 6